 Using a double boiler

-If if the honey is in a glass jar, you can use a double boiler to make the crystallized honey liquid again.
-Put the jar of honey in a pot of water making sure that the water is high enough to come to the height of the honey in the jar.
+If if the honey is in a glass container, the easiest way to make the crystallized honey liquid again is to use a double boiler.
+Put the jar of honey in a pan of water making sure that there is enough water to come to the level of the honey in the jar.
 If the jar is pretty full of honey, you should put a lid on the jar to make sure no water gets into the jar.
 Just know that you’ll need to remove the lid to stir the honey occasionally.

-Heat the water to about 95F, which should be cool enough to touch the water but hot enough that you wouldn’t want to keep your finger in the water.
+Heat the water over medium heat to about 95F, which should be cool enough to touch the water but hot enough that you wouldn’t want to keep your finger in the water.

-I like to put a candy thermometer in the jar of crystallized honey to make sure I don’t heat the honey over 100F.
-I use the candy thermometer to stir the honey and once it’s all melted I turn off the burner and let the honey slowly cool as the water cools.
+I like to put a candy thermometer in the honey jar to make sure I don’t heat the honey over 100F.
+I use the candy thermometer to stir the honey and once it’s at the desired consistency I turn off the burner and let the honey slowly cool as the water cools.

-If the honey is in a plastic bottle, you can use the method above, just be sure that the water never gets over 100F or you’ll run the risk of melting the plastic.
+If the honey is in a plastic bottle, you can use the warm water bath method above, just be sure that the water never gets over 100F or you’ll run the risk of melting the plastic.
+If the honey is just a little crystalized, you can put the honey container in a bowl of warm water to decrystallize the honey.

 Using the car